 There’s something about physically putting things on paper that makes them a reality.
 Whether it’s setting goals for yourself (studies have shown that people who write down their goals are up to 40% more likely to achieve them), making to-do lists, or my favorite, crossing things off that list.
 Is there a better feeling?
 Sometimes I’ll go back and write down a task that I’ve already completed but hadn’t written down, just so I can have the satisfaction of crossing it off.
 Ahhh, it’s the little things.

 “Some productivity hacks for me are daily meditation, stretching and deep breathing.
 Removing distractions from my desk so there’s only one thing to focus on at a time is another one.”

 – David Schachter, Facilities Manager

 Similar to removing distractions from a desk, I try to keep an organized “virtual desk”, aka my internet tabs.
 This may just be a case of my OCD-ness and not for everyone (I’ve preached it to colleagues to no avail).
 But keeping my internet tabs organized and to a minimum is a huge stress reliever.
 Just looking at other peoples’ windows when they have like 20 tabs open stresses me out.
 You can’t even read the tabs!

-I like to have as few open as possible, and I like to keep them organized by window (one for email and Slack, one for google drive/sheets/docs, etc).
-For me, this is a simple but effective productivity hack.
+I like to have as few open as possible and I like to keep them organized by window (one for email and Slack, one for google drive/sheets/docs, etc).
+For me, this is a simple but effective productivity tip.
 When the stress is starting to become too much or I’ve betrayed myself with an unacceptable amount of open tabs, I hit the ol’ ‘Command-Q’ and start with a clean slate.
-I can easily re-open the tabs that I actually need.
+I can easily remember which tabs that I actually need to re-open.

 “I take a walk every 2-3 hours for about 10 minutes.
 It helps me de-stress, focus, and also helps me get in some needed steps”